johnlaudun/jln/teaching/courses/370-games-syllabus.md

 There is a common set of guidelines/requirements on how to be a participant in a course I facilitate.
 Read [The Essentials](https://johnlaudun.net/teaching/guides/essentials.html).
 That note is part of a collections of notes I have compiled over the years in response to common questions and needs.
 Please consult those [guides](https://johnlaudun.net/teaching/guides/) to see if your question already has an answer.
 (In all cases, my answer there will be better.)

-## Schedule
+## Agenda

+Please note that this course follows an agenda, not a schedule.
+The actual timing of discussions will be determined by the interest, experience, and expertise in the room.
+Some topics will expand; others will contract.
+If you are unsure about the date for a particular reading or discussion or assignment, first check Teams to see if an update has been posted and then check with a classmate.

 ### Foundations

-Due to a prior schedule commitment, I will not be available to meet August 29- September 5.
 On our first day of class we will need to cover the usual course overview and then set up groups and proceed with the first group assignment.

 ### Things in Common